Glen Mhor Podcast

 Apple Podcasts - available if you search for 'Glen Mhor' via your Apple podcast app

-The way I've devised this, is that Season 1 is the historical foundations, whereas Season 2 will be the updates, the news stories and weekly articles.
-If you're new to Glen Mhor, then Season 1 is the place to go and build up that initial appreciation.
+Season 1 covers the historical foundations, while Season 2 will include updates, news stories, and weekly articles.
+If you are new to Glen Mhor, start with Season 1 to develop an initial understanding.
+Before reaching Season 5, as we continue the journey.

 Season 1